TK's Reviews

 Taste

 Had many here.
 They'll do in a pinch in the winter.
-A bit unpleasant and often settles oddly.
+A bit unpleasant and more so as it settles.
 It's a weird one.
-Usually foamy and temp varies.
-Staff try but it's not helping.
+Can’t quite pin what’s off.
+Pour and temp varies.
+Staff plays in.
 Plus, the glasses.

 3.2